discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 But what happens if you try to use the command like this?

 ```
-!ban @Offender Because he was rude to @Victim
+!ban @Offender because they were rude to @Victim
 ```

 You might expect it to ban @Offender, because that is who you mentioned first.
 However, the Discord API does not send the mentions in the order they appear; They are sorted by their ID instead.

-If the @Victim happens to have joined Discord before @Offender and thus has a smaller ID he might get banned instead.
+If the @Victim happens to have joined Discord before @Offender and thus has a smaller ID they might get banned instead.
 Or maybe someone uses a command incorrectly, the bot might still accept it but it will create an unexpected outcome.
 Say someone accidentally used the ban command like this:

 ```
-!ban Because he was rude to @Victim
+!ban because they were rude to @Victim
 ```

 The bot will still ban someone, but it will be the @Victim again. `message.mentions.users` still contains a mention, which the bot will use.
-But in reality you would want your bot to be able to tell the user he used the command incorrectly.
+But in reality you would want your bot to be able to tell the user they used the command incorrectly.

 ## How Discord mentions work